How To Check Apache Version Windows

 - Create a normal domain user business relationship, and be sure to memorize its password.

-.
+- Grant the newly-created user a privilege of Log on every bit a serviceandAct as part of the operating system.
 On Windows NT 4.0 these privileges are granted via User Director for Domains, but on Windows 2000 and XP you lot probably want to use Group Policy for propagating these settings.
-You can also manually set these via the Local Security Policy MMC snap-in. - Confirm that the created account is a member of the Users grouping.
+You can also manually set these via the Local Security Policy MMC snap-in.

 If you allow the account to log in as a user and as a service, and then you can log on with that account and exam that the account has the privileges to execute the scripts, read the web pages, and that you can start Apache in a console window.
 If this works, and you accept followed the steps higher up, Apache should execute as a service with no problems.